AZINIZD/Radix-4bit-mul/README.md

 This repository contains the implementation of a Radix-4 Bit Multiplier using Verilog HDL.
 The Radix-4 algorithm is an efficient method for multiplying binary numbers, significantly reducing the number of partial products and addition operations compared to traditional multiplication methods.
-This project is particularly useful for applications requiring high-speed arithmetic operations in digital circuits
+This project is particularly useful for applications requiring high-speed arithmetic operations in digital circuits.